Jesse Winker Player Props: Brewers vs. Padres

 Jesse Winker At The Plate

-- Winker has driven in a run in four games this season (50.0%), including two games with multiple runs batted in.
+- In 55.6% of his games this season, Winker has had at least one RBI.
+He's picked up more than one in 33.3% and driven in three or more of his team's runs in one contest.

-- He has scored in four games this year (50.0%), but has had no multi-run games.
+- He has scored a run in five of nine games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.